sachin14596/Sales-Analysis---AtliQ-Technologies/README.md

 # Overview 📜
-This project will give you a feel of how data analysis projects are executed in big companies.
-This would be perfect for anyone seeking career as a data analyst.
-Our case study is based on a computer hardware business which is facing challenges in dynamically changing market.
 Providing Insights to resolve them by creating an in-depth data analysis dashboard.
 The initial data cleaning and data exploration were done using SQL from the company’s real-time database.
 Insights like Revenue, Sales Quantity, Top Customers, Total Profit Margin % and contribution % based on Markets, Customers, Zones, comparing parameters with past years and areas to focus on in the future for better sales growth

 # Problem Statement ❓
 Computer Hardware Business Company AtliQ Technologies facing challenges in the dynamic market.